 Q: Can students double-count courses for their major and minor, or for their major?

-A: Yes, but you should consult with an adviser to make sure there are no other consideration when you are double counting courses.
+A: Yes, but you should consult with an adviser to make sure there are no other considerations when you are double-counting courses.

 Q: Are units from extension courses (or CSULA Open University courses) application toward a bachelor's degree?

 A: Yes.
 Up to 24 units of extension, course work may be applied to the bachelor's degree.
 If a student has completed more than 24 units, you should consult with an adviser.